UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Structure and Format

-The Universal Schedule Standard (USS) conforms to the [JSON](https://www.json.org/json-en.html) standard and is essentially a structured JSON store of relational data.
+The Universal Schedule Standard (USS) conforms to the [JSON](https://www.json.org/json-en.html) standard using [UTF-8](https://www.utf8.com/) and is essentially a structured JSON store of relational data.

 The complete USS object is constructed as: